Copyright © 2001-24 Prem Kamble

 Fig. 3: The Rule that the Elephant wrote

-By understanding these two parts of a rule, we can gain a deeper understanding of our subconscious rule book and the beliefs and biases that guide our behavior.
+By grasping these two components of a rule, we can gain a deeper understanding of our subconscious rule book and the beliefs and biases that guide our behaviour.

-To understand how our rule book governs our actions and lives, we can draw an analogy to how businesses operate.
-In business organizations, there is a hierarchy of managers where senior managers define policies and rules, and junior employees follow them without questioning.
-This approach speeds up decision-making, as junior officers can take appropriate action based on established rules and guidelines.
+We can draw an analogy to how businesses operate to understand how our rule book governs our actions and lives.
+In business organizations, there is a hierarchy where senior managers define policies and rules, and junior employees follow them without questioning.
+This structure accelerates decision-making, as junior officers can take appropriate action based on established rules and guidelines.

-This approach improves efficiency and appears to be the right way to function.
-Senior brains are not disturbed by minor decisions, allowing them to focus on more important decisions for the future.
-Additionally, senior brains are more expensive, so it's more cost-effective to delegate minor decision-making to junior employees who can execute them using the established rules.
-This is why organizations too have a rule book, which is called a policy document.
+This approach enhances efficiency and seems to be the optimal way to operate.
+Senior managers are not burdened by minor decisions, allowing them to concentrate on more significant, strategic decisions for the future.
+Additionally, senior managers command higher salaries, so it is more cost-effective to delegate minor decision-making to junior employees who can follow using established rules.
+This is why organizations too have a rule book, known as a policy document.

 We can also compare our rule book to a computer program.
-A programmer creates the logic and codes it into a program, which consists of a set of instructions specifying "what to do when".
-The computer program also has instructions of the type "IF…THEN.." discussed above.
+A programmer designs the logic and codes it into a program, which consists of a set of instructions specifying "what to do when".
+The computer program includes instructions of the type "IF…THEN.." discussed earlier.
 The program is then executed by the computer's Central Processing Unit (CPU), which follows the instructions without questioning, regardless of their accuracy, much like a mindless follower.

 In humans, the "Rule Details" part of our rule is created by the conscious mind, which is logical and analytical.
 The conscious mind is equivalent to senior officers in a business organization or a computer programmer.
 Once the rules are established, the conscious mind delegates the rule book to the subconscious mind (see Fig. 4).
-Since the conscious mind is constantly busy and our brains have to make quick decisions every moment, the subconscious mind acts as the junior officers or the computer CPU, swiftly executing actions based on the rule book.
+Since the conscious mind is constantly busy and our brains must make quick decisions every moment, the subconscious mind acts like junior officers or the computer CPU, swiftly executing actions based on the rule book.

 Fig. 4: The Rule and the Conscious/Sub-conscious Mind

-This process improves our decision-making ability of the conscious mind, and speedier execution of actions by the subconscious mind - similar to how businesses operate.
+This process improves our decision-making ability of the conscious mind and allows for quicker execution of actions by the subconscious mind, similar to how businesses operate.
 However, there is a significant problem that arises.

 The Problem with the Subconscious Rule Book